InfuseAI/primehub-site/docs/primehub-end-to-end.md

 Next,

-1. Fill in the [Deployment Name] field with [tf-screw-deployment].
+1. Fill in deployment name with `tf-screw-deployment`.
-2. Fill in the [Model Image] field with [infuseai/tensorflow2-prepackaged:screw-classification]; this is our customized pre-packaged model image that can serve the trained screw model.
+2. Fill in model image with `infuseai/tensorflow2-prepackaged:screw-classification`; this is our customized pre-packaged model image that can serve the trained screw model.
 ![](assets/tutorial_deployment_name_model_image.png)

-Choose the `Instance Type`, the minimal requirements in this tutorial is `CPU: 0.5 / Memory: 1 G / GPU: 0`.
+Choose the instance type, the minimal requirements in this tutorial is `CPU: 0.5 / Memory: 1 G / GPU: 0`.
 ![](assets/mdeploy_quickstart_deployresource.png)

 Then, click on `Deploy` button.